sockjs/sockjs-erlang/README.md

      to this connection.
 You should see:

        * peername - ip address and port of the remote host
+       * sockname - ip address and port of the local endpoint
        * path - the path used by the request that started the connection
        * headers - a set of headers extracted from the request that may be handy (don't expect to retrieve Cookie header).